 The Boarding Houses are all different in layout but all have the same facilities and opportunities; they have a range of bedrooms, places to study and keep books, a kitchen and also a friendly common room where pupils can meet and spend time relaxing.

 Housemasters and Housemistresses play a vital role in making the Boarding Houses homely, working with a supporting team of assistants, matrons and tutors.
 In these primarily pastoral roles they quickly get to know every pupil in their care and are the main point of contact for parents.

 The boarding way of life is very important to the structure of life at Lancing.
 The Boarding Houses are where firm friendships are forged, lasting throughout school and beyond.
 It is in Houses that pupils are given leadership roles, learn a keen sense of community and develop skills of caring and sharing.
 Older pupils mentor younger pupils; Heads of House and House Captains help in the day-to-day running of the House and matrons play a crucial role in the care of pupils.

 Evenings and weekends are structured and tailored for each year group to ensure that time is allowed for academic studies, co-curricular activities, further enrichment, sports and also the all-important free time.
 This continues at weekends where the whole school is in for Saturday.
-From September 2016, Saturday morning will provide the opportunity for parents to share some PSHE and careers opportunities; sporting fixtures will continue in the afternoon.
+Saturday mornings provide the opportunity for parents to share some PSHE and careers opportunities, whilst sporting fixtures take place in the afternoon.
 Sunday is more relaxed for boarders, a lie-in with some time for relaxation, planned trips out and a necessary pause that busy pupils need.
-Set within an estate of 550 acres and with its own farm, Lancing provides pupils with an enviable opportunity to take advantage of the open air yet within a safe and secure environment
+Set within an estate of 550 acres and with its own farm, Lancing provides pupils with an enviable opportunity to take advantage of the open air yet within a safe and secure environment.